 What is my body doing at fourteen weeks pregnant?

 Welcome to trimester two!
-This is the time most pregnant women enjoy the most and there’s a few reasons why.
-You’ll probably feeling a bit more like your pre-pregnant self, the morning sickness should have eased off and your breasts (hopefully) aren’t quite as tender.
+This is the time most pregnant women enjoy the most and there are a few reasons why.
+You’ll probably feel a bit more like your pre-pregnant self, the morning sickness should have eased off and your breasts (hopefully) aren’t quite as tender.

 Even better, this week, you’ll probably start noticing that cute baby bump.
 Your uterus is finally rising out of the pelvic region and into your low abdomen.
-You’ll have started producing more blood from the beginning of your pregnancy, but from around now, they’ll be more blood cells as well as fluid in the blood stream.
-This can cause swelling, so you might notice your rings feel tighter and your legs and ankles look like you’ve been on a long-haul flight.
-Now is not the time to do a Kim Kardashian – ditch those uncomfortable strappy shoes and if you can, avoid stranding for too long and try and raise your feet above your heart for at least an hour a day.
+You’ll have started producing more blood from the beginning of your pregnancy, but from around now, they’ll be more blood cells as well as fluid in the bloodstream.

 What you should be doing this week